 Jennie takes an active role in the community as well, currently serving on the Arts & Culture Committee and the Dance Committee at the Marcus Jewish Community Center of Atlanta.
 Jennie actively volunteers at her children’s school in several different roles.
 Jennie is a two-time past chairwoman of the Family Reading Festival of the MJCCA, and past chair of the Arts & Culture Committee there as well..
 She has also participated in the Outside Review Committee for the Atlanta Ryan White funds.
 This role allowed Jennie to combine her professional experience with a personal passion.

 Jennie earned her Bachelors degree in Human Studies at Eckerd College, and then went on to complete a Masters Degree in Social Work at Georgia State University.
 She and her husband live in Sandy Springs with their 3 children.

 Whitney Brown assists with research and coordination of schedules for The Eplan Group.
 She has worked in the non-profit sector for the past 12 years, with a background in marketing/communications and development.
 Prior to joining The Eplan Group team, she worked at Atlanta’s Huntley & Associates, Theatrical Outfit, and Agnes Scott College.
 She currently splits her time between The Eplan Group and Georgia Interfaith Power & Light (GIPL) where she serves as the Communications Director.
 Whitney has a passion for the arts and hiking.

-She is a third year student at Emory University’s Candler School of Theology, where she is pursuing her Master of Divinity degree.
-Whitney received her B.A. in Psychology and Music from Agnes Scott College.
+Whitney holds a Master of Divinity (M.Div.) from Emory University’s Candler School of Theology, and she received her B.A. in Psychology and Music from Agnes Scott College.
 She is an Atlanta native and currently resides in Decatur, GA.